 Roles and Functions

-The Islamic Religious Council of Singapore (Muis) was established in 1968 during the enactment of the Administration Muslim Law Act (Amla).
-Muis is a statutory board under the Ministry of Culture, Community and Youth (MCCY).
+he Islamic Religious Council of Singapore (MUIS) was established in 1968 during the enactment of the Administration Muslim Law Act (Amla).
+MUIS is a statutory board under the Ministry of Culture, Community and Youth (MCCY).

 Other functions include: